-Health and home hazard in rental properties can go undetected unless tenants report violations.
-However, tenants may avoid speaking out due to fears of retribution by the owner or being evicted once the issue(s) are addressed.
+Health and home hazard in rental properties can go undetected unless tenants report violations; however, tenants may avoid speaking out for fear of retribution by the owner or being evicted once the issue(s) are addressed.
 Most states and jurisdictions have enacted provisions to protect tenants in these situations.
-Below are example provisions:
+Below are examples of such provisions.

 Maryland Tenant Protections

-List of provisions in Maryland state laws that protect tenants. [url, Green and Healthy Homes Initiative, 2013]
+The Green and Healthy Homes Initiative (GHHI) compiled this list of provisions in Maryland state laws that protect tenants. [url, GHHI, 2013]

 Washington State Law Prohibiting Retaliation